 You could also use a footed compote that you might ordinarily use for food.
 Be creative with this option.
 You probably have something in your house you never thought of using!!
 This Spring Table Setting is one of my all-time favorites!

 I shared all of the details about how to make a rose centerpiece in a footed bowl awhile back..

 I found this vintage coffee pot at one of my favorite second hand stores in Montana and use it nearly every week for greens and wildflowers.
 This is the perfect size for a kitchen center island or dining table.

 This is one of my all time favorite EASY centerpieces!
+Filled with bottles it is so easy to create a beautiful centerpiece with this look.
 I cannot tell you how often I grab a bunch of flowers at the market and put them in this vase.
 I always get questions about it and have given the source to many friends!

 I would not normally use a dented old copper bucket for a table centerpiece, but sometimes it is just what is needed.
 In this case, I wanted a rustic feel and was using some copper elements on the table, so I put some eucalyptus and roses in this bucket and it was the perfect container.

 This vintage French bucket was the perfect vessel for my garden roses when Country Gardens Magazine came over for a photo shoot!

 Similarly, this old wooden bucket is the perfect vessel for garden roses and eucalyptus.
 I put a watertight vase inside the bucket to keep the flowers fresh.

 9. Silver Beverage Buckets